bihor/fp_masterquiz/README.md

 - Breaking: all plugins must be changed via an update-script (in the install-tool)!
 - TypoScript module.tx_fpmasterquiz_web_fpmasterquizmod1 changed to module.tx_fpmasterquiz
 - Note for the Ajax-version: maybe you need to change the value of "ajaxfpmasterquiz_page.10.pluginName"

+Changes in version 4.1:
+- TypoScript-files renamed from .ts to .typoscript
+- Prevent PHP and JavaScript errors from missing settings
+- Upgrade Wizard for old file references